-- Control clicking (Command on Mac) a bus on/off will exclusively-assign the track to that bus (other buses will be turned off, so the track ONLY goes to the selected bus) - Shift+Control clicking on a bus will assign ALL tracks to that bus.
+· Control clicking (Command on Mac) a bus on/off will exclusively-assign the track to that bus (other buses will be turned off, so the track ONLY goes to the selected bus)

+• Shift+Control clicking on a bus will assign ALL tracks to that bus.
 This is a quick way to send (or remove!) every track from a bus.

-8.6.
+9.6.
 Mixbus Strip

-There are 12 "mixbus" channels.
-All 12 are fed from the mix bus sends of the input channels.
-Additionally, mix buses 9-12 can be fed from the outputs of mix buses 1-8.
+There are 8 "mixbus" buses.
+All 8 are fed from the mix bus sends of the input channels.